Photo Credit ~ Cyndi Hardy Photography

 I’ve been musing about the holidays since before Thanksgiving happened.
 When I found out that my last sibling was moving out of state and taking my sister-in-law, niece, and nephew with him.
 I have three younger brothers.
 However, two of them have been living out of state for so long, it would be a shock if they ever moved back.

 But my last brother has been here so long it was a shock when they announced that they were moving.
 All of a sudden, all my holiday traditions were flying out the window and I had no way of grabbing them back.
-And that made me very sad.
+Especially Christmas.
+Seemed I had to go on a search.
+A Finding Christmas search… And that made me very sad.

 I’ve been thinking that I have no long-standing traditions…at least when it comes to Christmas.
 For half of my adult life, I worked in retail, so Christmas was a madhouse.
 And for the other half, I never created any consistent, concrete holiday traditions.